How to buy the right child car seat

-On Group 1, 2 and 3 seats, look for padded headrests that can be adjusted as your child grows.
+On Group 1 and Group 2/3 seats, look for padded headrests that can be adjusted as your child grows.
 Remember, it's UK law that a child needs to be in a child car seat until they reach 12 years of age or 135cm tall, so check that the seat you choose has a headrest that will adjust enough to last that long.

 Some high-backed booster seats also have side padding that can be adjusted if your child grows broader as well as taller.

-Isofix in your car can be identified by two slots beside each seat in the back.
-Some slots are easily identifiable, and quite accessible, but others are a bit hidden, so check your car manual or have a dig about in the back if you're unsure.
+Isofix in your car can be identified by two slots beside each rear seat.
+Some slots are easily identifiable, and quite accessible, but others are a bit hidden, so check your car manual or have a look in the back if you're unsure.